4nn3-50ph13/Basic-Discord-Bot/README.md

 # Basic-Discord-Bot
-Basic bot using C# that interacts with users of the liked Discord channel.
+Basic bot using C# that interacts with users of the linked Discord channel.